ntersol/react-starter/README.md

 When you view the source, you will notice that the css class names and id's have decorated with addition characters.
 Example: `App_link__xYAAD`.

 ## Helmet
 `react-helmet` solves the inherent problem of SPAs where all 'pages' inherit the HTML &lt;title&gt; of the main App.
 Helmet allows you to set the title for each component individually.
+You would want to have a &lt;Helmet&gt; element for a component that has a route assigned to it, not to components instantiated by composition.

+## Naming convention for components
+This app is using the widely-used approach of:

+1. Creating a folder for the component beginning lower case, e.g. `myComponent`
+2. The file for the component itself is named `index.html`.
+The exported Component will begin upper case, e.g. `MyComponent`

+This is by no means the universal approach, so considering others is certainly an option.

+## Context API
+The demo `Shared data via Context API` shows two unrelated components who have access to items from a Context API instance: some JSON data, and a method for rendering it.
+The title prefixes used by `Helmet` are also obtained this way.

+Context API is simpler and lighter weight than Redux for sharing read-only contents.

+## Passing styles to a component via props
+The `Shared data via Context API` demonstrates this.